Elena Ashburn (’12 M.S.A., ’18 Ed.D) has been named the 2021 Wells Fargo North Carolina Principal of the Year.

 Ashburn started her career with Teach For America, working as an English teacher at Southern Durham High School.
 She earned her Master’s of School Administration degree at the School of Education in 2012 and her doctorate of education degree in 2018.

-Before joining Broughton, Ashburn served as principal of East Garner Middle School and an assistant principal at Fuquay-Varina High School.
+Before joining Broughton, Ashburn served as principal of East Garner Middle School and as assistant principal at Fuquay-Varina High School.

-In 2018 Ashburn was named the School of Education’s inaugural recipient of the Michael Priddy Family Leadership Scholarship and Award for aspiring superintendents.
+As an Ed.D. student in 2018, Ashburn was named the School of Education’s inaugural recipient of the Priddy Family and Award for aspiring superintendents.

 In a profile published by Walter magazine, Ashburn described her profession as a calling.